Cystoisospora belli

 • Pregnancy (HIV): despite theoretical risk in the first trimester, if significantly symptomatic, some recommend TMP/SMX.

-• Consider holding therapy if possible to the second trimester.
+• Consider holding therapy, if possible, to the second trimester.

 • Others have advocated that fluoroquinolones in the first trimester offer a better safety profile than TMP/SMX.